henriavo/henriavo/README.md

 <h1 align="center">Hi 👋🏼, I'm Henri </h1>
-<h3 align="center">I'm a software engineer.
-I graduated with a BS in Computer Engineering from the Illinois Institute of Technology. </h3>
+<h5 align="center">I've been a professional software engineer for about 10 years.
+I graduated with a BS in Computer Engineering from the Illinois Institute of Technology. </h5>

 - 🌱 I’m currently learning [https://kit.svelte.dev/](SvelteKit)